tailwarden/docs.komiser.io/docs/Cloud Providers/civo.md

 Under `Profile/Security/API key`
 Need help finding it?
 Head on over to the official Civo [documentation](https://www.civo.com/docs/account/api-keys).

-### Add your Civo API token to your confuriation file
+### Add your Civo API token to your configuration file

 ```
 [[civo]]